Likhit-Sakhare/notes_app/README.md

 6. **Clean Architecture**: It is a design approach that separates an application into layers (e.g., presentation, domain, data) to ensure scalability, maintainability, and independence from frameworks or external libraries.
 7. **Kotlin Coroutines**: They are a concurrency framework that simplifies asynchronous programming by allowing tasks to be written sequentially while managing threading and suspensions efficiently.
 8. **Room**: A persistence library that provides an abstraction layer over SQLite to manage local database operations efficiently in Android applications.
-9. **Abstractions**: It is the process of hiding complex implementation details and showing only the essential features of an object or system.
-10. **SavedStateHandles**: It is a key-value store used to handle and retain UI-related state in Jetpack's ViewModel across configuration changes.
+9. **Canvas**: It is a versatile drawing tool that allows creating custom shapes, graphics, and animations by directly manipulating pixels and paths.

 ---